-When the COVID-19 restrictions began in March 2020, technology helped in ensuring business continuity to a great extent by enabling working from home and remote collaboration.
-Now, different industries are looking at ways in which they can use technology to continue working from home, maintain social distancing norms, and perform contactless transactions.
-IoT is uniquely placed to facilitate a smart recovery as it enables devices/assets placed physically apart to communicate & connect with each other.
+NBA players will wear intelligent rings to bring basketball back to its fans and safely continue the 2019-2020 season from July 30.
+As COVID-19 restrictions ease out, all businesses are now looking at technologies to help them resume their operations safely.
+When the COVID-19 restrictions began in March 2020, technology helped ensure business continuity to a great extent by enabling working from home and remote collaboration.
+Different industries are looking at ways to use technology to continue working from home, maintain social distancing norms, and perform contactless transactions.
+IoT is uniquely placed to facilitate an intelligent recovery as it enables devices/assets placed physically apart to communicate & connect.

-IoT has emerged as the most viable solution in helping companies improve their products and services in a way that is safe and hygienic for their customers as well as employees.
-Of course, other technologies like artificial intelligence and machine learning are also playing a pivotal role, but IoT solutions can prove to be the most effective out of all.
+IoT has emerged as the most viable solution in helping companies improve their products and services in a safe and hygienic way for their customers and employees.
+Of course, other technologies like artificial intelligence and machine learning are also pivotal, but IoTsolutions can be the most effective.
 Let us see how.

 Physical distancing using IoT Solutions